My Boy: Richard Harris version

 Actor Richard Harris performed the song "My Boy" at a music contest sponsored by Radio Luxembourg in 1971.
 Despite not winning the contest, Harris recorded the song and released it as a single later that year.
-Appearing on Harris' album of the same name, the song reached #41 on the Billboard pop chart and peaked at #13 on the Billboard adult contemporary chart.
+Appearing on Harris' album of the same name, the song reached No. 41 on the Billboard pop chart and peaked at No. 13 on the Billboard adult contemporary chart.

 Elvis Presley version

 Elvis Presley recorded a cover version of "My Boy" in late 1973 that was included on his 1974 album Good Times.
-Presley's version of the song reached #20 on the Billboard pop chart and #17 on Cash Box.
+Presley's version of the song reached No. 20 on the Billboard pop chart and No. 17 on Cash Box.
 In the UK, where Presley's career had had something of a resurgence in the previous few years, it made the top 10 peaking at number 5 in the first week of January 1975.
 It was a bigger adult contemporary hit, spending one week atop the U.S. and Canadian charts in April 1975.
-"My Boy also peaked at #14 on the Billboard country chart.
+"My Boy also peaked at No. 14 on the Billboard country chart.